-Although all dissipative elements in the circuit produce losses, four main sources usually account for most of the losses in LTC3774 circuits: 1) IC V{IN} current, 2) MOSFET driver current, 3) I^2R losses, 4) topside MOSFET transition losses.
+Although all dissipative elements in the circuit produce losses, four main sources usually account for most of the losses in LTC3866 circuits: 1) IC V{IN} current, 2) INTV{CC} regulator current, 3) I^2R losses, 4) topside MOSFET transition losses.

-- 1. The V{IN} current is the DC supply current given in the Electrical Characteristics table.
+- 1. The V{IN} current is the DC supply current given in the Electrical Characteristics table, which excludes MOSFET driver and control currents.
 V{IN} current typically results in a small (<0.1%) loss. - 2.
+INTV{CC} current is the sum of the MOSFET driver and control currents.
 The MOSFET driver current results from switching the gate capacitance of the power MOSFETs.
-Each time a MOSFET gate is switched from low to high to low again, a packet of charge dQ moves from the driver supply to ground.
-The resulting dQ/dt is a current out of the driver supply that is typically much larger than the control circuit current.
-In continuous mode, $I{GATECHG} = f(Q_T + Q_B)$, where Q_T and Q_B are the gate charges of the topside and bottom side MOSFETs.

-3. I2R losses are predicted from the DC resistances of the fuse (if used), MOSFET, inductor and current sense resistor.
+Each time a MOSFET gate is switched from low to high to low again, a packet of charge dQ moves from INTV{CC} to ground.
+The resulting dQ/dt is a current out of INTV{CC} that is typically much larger than the control circuit current.
+In continuous mode, IGATECHG = $f(Q_T + Q_B)$, where Q_T and Q_B are the gate charges of the topside and bottom side MOSFETs.
+Supplying $INTV{CC}$ power through EXTV{CC} from an output-derived source will scale the V{IN} current required for the driver and control circuits by a factor of (duty cycle)/(efficiency).
+For example, in a 20V to 5V application, 10mA of INTV{CC} current results in approximately 2.5mA of V{IN} current.
+This reduces the mid-current loss from 10% or more (if the driver was powered directly from V{IN}) to only a few percent. - 3.
+I2R losses are predicted from the DC resistances of the fuse (if used), MOSFET, inductor and current sense resistor (if used).
 In continuous mode, the average output current flows through L and R{SENSE}, but is chopped between the topside MOSFET and the synchronous MOSFET.
 If the two MOSFETs have approximately the same R{DS(ON)}, then the resistance of one MOSFET can simply be summed with the resistances of L and R{SENSE} to obtain I2R losses.
 For example, if each R{DS(ON)} = 10m Ω , R_L = 10m Ω , R{SENSE} = 5m Ω , then the total resistance is 25m Ω .
 This results in losses ranging from 2% to 8% as the output current increases from 3A to 15A for a 5V output, or a 3% to 12% loss for a 3.3V output.